What is unique about

 We provide a developmentally appropriate, well-rounded, robust curriculum in Writing, Reading, Math, and Science. *See specific program curriculum references.

-Our Agriculture, Art, and Outdoor Education programs are our own unique design, professionally constructed and lead by experts in their fields of study: our program teachers!
+Our Agriculture, Art, and Outdoor Education programs are our own unique design, professionally constructed and lead by experts in their fields of study: our Specials Program teachers!

 With our small class sizes (1:12 student:teacher ratio) we are able to give focused attention to your child and help them achieve their goals.
 We provide extensive support in getting them prepared for their next school experience after WBNS.